TeejMcSteez/goUp/README.md

 **[Todo](TODO.md)**

-Basic server monitor with HTTP web display and API routes, future implementation will also monitor uptime, response time, etc.
+Server monitor with HTTP web display and API routes for uptime, response time, status, and more!

-Currently built to learn Go as well as some other protocols (MQTT currently) and technologies and it's something I will genuinely use for my homelab services.

 ![Example Image](.github/image.png)

 ## Example services.yml

 Services provide the name and url of the service to monitor currently just makes a basic HTTP request and make sure it responds with 200.
+  - Future updates will include a configurable server response as well as retry mechanisms

-Triggers will provide information and credentials for managing triggers fired when a scrape happens to tell the user about a failed server(s).
+Triggers will provide information and credentials for managing triggers fired when a scrape happens to tell the user or other servers about a failed server(s).

+Current configurable triggers are listed below . . .

 ### Example